DeepBlueRobotics/training/docs/section-7/feedforward-control.md

 ## Implementation

 WPILIB provides a [SimpleMotorFeedforward](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/controller/SimpleMotorFeedforward.html) class that runs feedforward for a motor.
-After you obtain your feedforward constants (kS, kV, kA) from SysID, you throw them into the constructor of the `SimpleMotorFeedforward` and use the listed methods.
+After you obtain your feedforward constants (kS, kV, kA) from SysID, you put them into the constructor of the `SimpleMotorFeedforward` and use the listed methods.
 ```java
 // Create a new SimpleMotorFeedforward with gains kS, kV, and kA
 SimpleMotorFeedforward feedforward = new SimpleMotorFeedforward(kS, kV, kA);